 “The people in the rafts didn’t want to get out.
 They were scared.
 But they did what I told them, because they knew I was a Naval Academy graduate and that impressed the sailors.

 “I kept giving orders and they knew I had taken over.
 They paid me some deference,” Twible said.
 “I ordered everyone in the water to get inside the life nets.
 They were all floating in their kapok life jackets.
-The vests were suppose to keep them afloat for three days.
+The vests were supposed to keep them afloat for three days.

 “I told the sailors to tie themselves together so they wouldn’t float away from the group.
 Guys that broke loose and floated off we didn’t go after because you just couldn’t do it.